 Do you know someone who would make a great leader of the Union?
 Recommend them to run as an elected officer via the button below and send them an encouraging message

 Select the election(s) you wish to take part in and the role(s) you wish to nominate yourself or vote for.
 When you're voting you can rank the candidates in order of preference.

-If you have any problems nominating yourself or voting please email email@example.com as soon as possible so we can resolve these for you.
+If you experience problems nominating yourself or voting, please email firstname.lastname@example.org as soon as possible so we can resolve these for you.